 That’s not to say that style or design choices can’t be needs for you.
 If you feel that a specific style or product type is essential to what you want your kitchen to be, mark it as a need.

 Once you have a list of the features of your kitchen that are essential, the next step is to rank them in order of importance.
-This relates directly to the fact that your budget has a limit.
+This relates directly to your budget has a limit.
 By understanding which items are the most important to you, you know what to allocate money to first.

 By going through all the previous steps, you will have completed the first stage of your kitchen remodel by creating your initial remodeling wish list.
 Your wish list will include your overall objectives, what you would like your new kitchen to allow you to do, your style descriptions, and a list of the items you’ve determined are either essential or preferred.
 This list will be your guide as you move forward to the next stage in the planning process- setting your budget range.